-Students required to withdraw will be given the opportunity to talk to named staff within Student Support to discuss financial issues; support and study implications and other issues which may arise (including UKBA considerations as appropriate).
+Students required to withdraw will be given the opportunity to talk to named staff within University Support Services to discuss financial issues; support and study implications and other issues which may arise (including UKBA considerations as appropriate).

 Agreement about how the University will keep in touch with the student during their absence will be made for periods of temporary withdrawal.

-3.3 At all stages of the process due consideration will be given to issues of confidentiality and data protection and the University will take into account relevant legislation (e.g. Data Protection Act, Mental Health Act, Human Rights Act, Equality Act).
+3.3 At all stages of the process due consideration will be given to issues of confidentiality and data protection and the University will take into account relevant legislation (e.g. GDPR and data protection, Mental Health Act, Human Rights Act, Equality Act).